Here's the truth...

 A concierge, like Blue Moon Estate Sales assists in preparing for auctioning or otherwise selling probate property from the beginning of the process.
 This means that a concierge begins by assisting you in organizing personal property for sale.

-This concierge is likely to utilize the four-part strategy discussed previously in preparing personal property for a tag sale: keep, throw away, store, sell.
+The concierge is likely to utilize the five-part strategy discussed previously in preparing personal property for a tag sale: keep, store, throw away, donate, sell.

 Issues from the sentimental value of some property to not appreciating the value of other property can come into play.